tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 ### Stateful transducers

-Finally, we'll take a look at a stateful transducers, building a `gateFilter` to detect "dragging" using `mousedown` and `mouseup` event, and a `keyFilter` that matches against a property of the channel data.
+Finally, let's take a look at a stateful transducer, building a `gateFilter` to detect "dragging" using `mousedown` and `mouseup` event, and a `keyFilter` that matches against a property of the channel data.

 ```js
 function gateFilter(opener, closer) {